New Trends in Mobile Care for Ophthalmology Practices

 Clearwave’s electronic self check-in technology paired with Mobile Pre-Check means that patients and doctors are always safe.
 New patients can complete a COVID-19 screening which staff at the practice can review before the patient comes in.

-Electronic patient check-in is an emerging technology that resolves registration wait times, as well as any problems with eligibility ahead of appointments.
+Electronic patient check-in is an emerging technology that resolves registration wait times, as well as any problems with vision eligibility ahead of appointments.
 If any red flags come up, the practice can determine if the patient needs to be seen alone, or if they would benefit from a telehealth appointment.

 These are just a few of the ways that Clearwave is making sure that patients and staff at ophthalmology practices continue to stay safe even in the midst of COVID-19.

 More than ever before, patients of all ages have access to smartphones, making digital eye care a complement to in-person patient care.
 Options for mobile applications and Patient Engagement Platforms provide flexibility and health monitoring for patients on-the-go.
 Here are a few popular apps ophthalmologists can recommend to their patients to help them keep track of their eye health:

 EyeDropAlarm is a helpful app for any patient that may be using eye drops.
 This could be for patients that use eye drops because they have had eye surgery or because of conditions like dry eye or glaucoma.